GVSCAL/tada/docs/source/Dev_details.rst

 * The second one is bar chart, which includes single bar chart and double bar chart.
 We use this chart  type to draw charts which compares the result using different dummies.
 * The third one is line chart.
 We use this chart type to compare results of different design loops.

-We distinguish 2 cases:
+We distinguish 3 cases:

-* If user is in  « Main Page », and has chosen only one design loop, then it’s in « single loop » mode.
+* If user is in  **« Main Page »**, and has chosen only one design loop, then it’s in **« single loop »** mode.
 We draw bar charts to compare results in different load case situation.
-* If user is in  « Main Page », and has chosen only one design loop, then it’s in « multiple loop » mode.
+* If user is in  **« Main Page »**, and has chosen only one design loop, then it’s in **« multiple loop »** mode.
 We draw line charts to compare result in different design loops.
-* Otherwise (if user is in « Compare RunID » page), then it’s in « compare RunIDs » mode.
-We draw same type of graph as « single loop » mode, but instead use RunIDs as x-axis.
+* Otherwise (if user is in **« Compare RunID »** page), then it’s in **« compare RunIDs »** mode.
+We draw same type of graph as **« single loop »** mode, but instead use RunIDs as x-axis.

 Matplotlib package is used to draw graphs.

-Human-Computer interaction Procedure:
+Human-Computer interaction Procedure
 ======================================
 #.
 StInterface displays user interface
 #.
-User inputs all RunIDs and click « Search » button
+User inputs all RunIDs and click **« Search »** button
 #.
 Datagrasper grasps information from MIT website and generate a unstandardized excel
 #.
 DataTransferer reads the unstandardized excel and transfer their column names to standardized ones, and generates a standardized excel
 #.
-User selects graphs options and click the button « Generate graphs »
+User selects graphs options and click the button **« Generate graphs »**
 #.
 GraphGenerator reads the standardized excel and generates graphs in a PDF, finally it sends figure objects to StInterface
 #.
 StInterface receives the graph objects and displays them on the user interface.